PedestrianDynamics/jupedsim/README.md

 Some verification tests are still failing.
 The actual cdash-board can be found [here](http://my.cdash.org/index.php?project=JuPedSim)
-Occasionaly jpscore crashes if the input file is not valid.
+Occasionally jpscore crashes if the input file is not valid.
 Make sure to validate your XML input files with the supplied XSD files.

 ## Frequently Asked Questions